-Many of the drawings done by Boleslaw Cybis during the 1930s are noticeably different from those he produced in the previous decade.
-Most of them can be divided into three genres: portraits of Polish people in historical costumes, portraits of people in Libya, and landscapes done while in Italy.
+Many of the works on paper that were done by Boleslaw Cybis during the 1930s are noticeably different from those he produced in the previous decade.
+Most of them can be divided into four distinct genres: portraits of Polish people in historical or ethnic costumes; portraits and landscapes during his stay in Libya; landscapes from his stay in Italy; and the summer-1939 drawings of Native Americans.

 Historical Polish Costumes

-Some of these (perhaps most or all?) were reproduced as lithographs during the early 1970s, although they do not appear in any of the studio’s price lists or catalogs and so they may not have been offered for retail sale.
-See this post for an overview of the prints that have so far been found.
+Some of these were reproduced by the Cybis studio as lithographs during the early 1970s, although they do not appear in any of the studio’s price lists or catalogs and so they may only have been promotional items.

-These photographs all appeared in the 2019 and 2010 auction lot listings from Kamelot Auctions in Philadelphia, PA.
+The items shown below all appeared in the 2019 and 2010 studio-liquidation lots at Kamelot Auctions in Philadelphia.

-This peasant woman in a blue dress was described as mixed media on paper when offered in that same 2020 Kamelot sale, cited as an image size of 21” x 16”.
+This peasant woman in a blue dress was described as mixed media on paper with an image size of 21” x 16”.
 Close inspection reveals a very faint B Cybis signature in pencil just to the right of the flagstone she is standing on.
-However, there is a big problem with the signature that is at the lower left corner of this item.
+However, there is a big problem with the signature that is at the lower left corner of this item!

 The upper signature is what appears at that lower left location.
 The lower signature is an actual Boleslaw Cybis signature.
 They are obviously not the same!
-The faux (not by Boleslaw Cybis) signature was clearly applied with a ballpoint pen.
+The faux signature was clearly applied with a ballpoint pen.
 History tells us that although the ballpoint pen was invented in 1888, it was not patented until 1938 and was not available on the American market until 1945; they did not become really common until the late 1950s/early 1960s.
 So, not only is the signature on this drawing (or print?) not a match for Boleslaw Cybis’ handwriting, but it was applied by someone at the modern Cybis studio several decades after the drawing was created.
-This item was described by the auction house as “signed lower left” which is technically true…except that the lower left signature is not that of Boleslaw Cybis, although the (unmentioned) one within the image space is.
-The auctioneer also incorrectly described the subject as a “Dutch” peasant, when of course she is Polish.
+This item was described by the auction house as “signed lower left” which is technically true…except that the lower left signature is not that of Boleslaw Cybis, although the one within the image space is.

 Here is another problem-signature item, sold by Kamelot in that same 2019 sale.
-Described by them as “Czarina” – and I’ll go into why that is inaccurate, in a moment – it has a faint B Cybis signature on the righthand side but also a fake Boleslaw Cybis signature in ballpoint pen at the lower left.
+This is another that has a faint B Cybis signature on the righthand side but also a fake Boleslaw Cybis signature in ballpoint pen at the lower left.
 Image size is 21” x 16”.
-A more appropriate title for this drawing would be Duchess or Queen Consort… “Duchess” being the most widely used in the time period portrayed.
+An appropriate title for this drawing would be Duchess.

 This drawing, described by Kamelot in a June 2013 auction lot as oil and pastel on paper, is 23” x 18”.
 It was sold with a Cybis studio paper tag affixed to the back, titling it “Czar.”
 Clearly, this was an item that the studio had sold directly to someone, probably after 1990 when they began selling various legacy items to visitors.
 This work is signed in pencil B Cybis 1939 at the lower right corner.
 A far better title for this drawing would be Pana (a male of the nobility.)

-The drawings of the peasant woman in blue dress, Duchess, Polish aristocrat, Gentleman in black and white robe, and two others shown in the next section (six in all) were all housed in inexpensive-looking silver-metal mass-market frames with cardboard backers, probably purchased by the studio during the late 1960s or early 1970s.
+The drawings of the peasant woman in blue dress, Duchess, Polish aristocrat, Gentleman in black and white robe, and two others shown in the next section (six in all) were all housed in inexpensive mass-market metal frames with cardboard backers, probably purchased by the studio during the late 1960s or early 1970s.

-As mentioned in this Archive post, some of the original 1930s drawings were later reproduced as lithographs although the extent of their distribution was probably very small.
-If any of them were subsequently framed, they can be quickly distinguished from the originals by comparing the image area sizes: the originals are between 21” and 23” high and 16” to 18” wide, while the print image areas are approximately 16” high x 12” wide, i.e., about 25% smaller.
+As mentioned earlier, some of the original 1930s drawings were later reproduced as lithographs although the extent of their distribution was probably very small.
+If any of those were subsequently framed, they can be quickly distinguished from the originals by comparing the image area sizes: the original drawings are between 21” and 23” high and 16” to 18” wide, while the print/lithograph image areas are approximately 16” high x 12” wide.
+In other words, the reproductions are about 25% smaller.

 Unfortunately, I have no way of knowing whether this depiction of a girl in a flower crown hat is an original print or a 1970s lithograph, but just in case it is an original I am including it here.
 The flower crown/hat is reminiscent of the studio’s much later sculpture The Bride, which was based on a Cybis oil painting and has its own Archive post.
 No details were provided and the original photo was quite small; it required some zooming to see any detail.
-There appears to be something written in the lower left corner but it’s impossible to tell whether it is the same faux signature as on the Duchess and the Peasant Woman in Blue Dress.
+There appears to be something written in the lower left corner but it’s impossible to tell whether it is the same faux signature as seen on the others.

 The Libyan Drawings